mkothuru-autopackager-sanitytesting/verademo-custom/readme.md

 ### URLs
 sccsx
-`/reset` will reset the data in the database with a load of: fdg
+`/reset` will reset the data in the database with a load of:

 - users
 - jokes